rinocloud/rinocloud-python/README.md

 ```

 #Local operation
-Rinocloudpy objects can also save data and metadata locally.
+Rinocloud objects can also save data and metadata locally.
 To save a file locally (provided that the file pointer has been specified), enter:
 ```python
 obj.save_local()
 ```